Flushot/sqlparse/README.md

     >>> for result in sqlalchemy_query.all():
     ...     # do something

-Converting a SQL query into a MongoDB query:
+Building a MongoDB query object from a parsed SQL query:

-    >>> import sqlparse, json
     >>> builder = sqlparse.builders.MongoQueryBuilder(pymongo_database)
     >>> mongo_query = builder.parse_and_build("""
     ...     select * from User where